Diabrotica balteata: Host plants

 The larva eats the roots and tubers of plants.
 The adult feeds on most plant parts, such as leaves, seedling cotyledons, fruits, and flower parts, including corn silk.

 A polyphagous species, this beetle has a variety of host plants from several different families.
-Among its primary hosts are cucurbits such as cucumber, cantaloupe, squash, gourd, and pumpkin, beans such as common bean and lima bean, sweet potato, soybean, and winged bean.
+Among its primary hosts are cucurbits such as cucumber, melon, squash, gourd, and pumpkin, beans such as common bean and lima bean, sweet potato, soybean, and winged bean.
 Secondary hosts include tomato, potato, cassava, rice, sorghum, wheat, maize, and crucifers such as cabbages.

 Other known wild and cultivated host plants include amaranth, peanut, crownbeard, watermelon, silverleaf nightshade, bell pepper, mulberry, pea, beet, okra, onion, and lettuce.

 Impacts

 The beetle causes the most serious damage to plants when the adult defoliates them and the larva attacks the roots, especially in seedlings.
 The larva is very damaging to the root tuber of the sweet potato.
 It riddles the tuber with holes which expand as the root grows, turning into craters.
 Such root damage reduces plant growth and fruit production, and it makes the crop less marketable.

 Another consequence of beetle damage to plants is viral and bacterial infection.
 Even if the actual damage is minor, the injury can facilitate the entry of pathogens that can be lethal to the plant.
-This beetle is a vector for the pathogens that cause many forms of plant disease, including cowpea mosaic virus, cowpea severe mosaic virus, cowpea chlorotic mottle virus, bean rugose mosaic virus, bean mild mosaic virus, quail pea mosaic virus, squash mosaic virus, muskmelon necrotic spot virus, and bacterial wilt.
+This beetle is a vector for the pathogens that cause many forms of plant disease, including cowpea mosaic virus, cowpea severe mosaic virus, cowpea chlorotic mottle virus, bean rugose mosaic virus, bean mild mosaic virus, quail pea mosaic virus, squash mosaic virus, melon necrotic spot virus, and bacterial wilt.

 Insecticides are used to control this species, mainly to target the larvae in the roots.
 The mermithid nematode Filipjevimermis leipsandra has been studied as a possible agent of biological pest control.
 Another entomopathogenic nematode, Steinernema carpocapsae, will also attack this species.

 Some plants are more resistant to the beetle than others.
 It was noted that in romaine lettuce crops, the cultivar 'Valmaine' is resistant to attack, while 'Tall Guzmaine' is not.
 Later studies suggest that the latex produced by 'Valmaine' is repellent to the beetle.